-Mass follows Terce and is proper, with the introit Adjutor.
+Mass is sung after Terce and is proper, with the introit Adjutor.
 The Gloria is sung.
-(In private Masses the second collect is of St. Hermenegild).
+(In private Masses the second collect is of St. Peter the Martyr).
 The Creed is sung and the preface is that of St. Joseph.

 At second Vespers the antiphons, psalms and hymn are those that were sung yesterday at first Vespers.
 The Office hymn is Te Joseph.
 The versicle and its respond along with the antiphon on the Magnificat are proper to second Vespers.
-After the collect of the feast a commemoration is sung of the following Office of St. Justin.
+After the collect of the feast a commemoration is sung of the following Office of St. Catharine of Sienna.
 At Compline the Dominical psalms are sung.

-In the 'liturgical books of 1962' the Solemnity of St. Joseph simply does not exist as this beautiful feast was shamefully suppressed in 1956 to be replaced by the appalling 'San Giuseppe Comunista'.
-Today is just a IV class Paschaltide feria.
+In the 'liturgical books of 1962' the Solemnity of St. Joseph simply does not exist as this beautiful feast was suppressed in 1956 to be replaced by the appalling 'San Giuseppe Comunista'.
+The 19th March returned to being the primary feast of St. Joseph.
 The vast majority of 'traditionalists', who vociferously support the 'liturgical books of 1962', are completely and blissfully unaware of the existence of the Solemnity of St. Joseph yet alone its abolition.
 A few who are aware of it substitute the Office of the feast for the execrable Joe the Worker travesty on May 1st.